frybakowski/frybakowski.github.io/_posts/2017-02-13-documentation.md

-# ack-end in MeteorJS.
+# Backend in MeteorJS.

 Server side part of MeteorJS’s base on NodeJS technology.
 It supports also very nice and intuitive build system, which base on npm (Packages manager of NodeJS).
 It provides set of packages for MeteorJS called Atmosphere.js

-# Front-end in MeteorJS.
+# Frontend in MeteorJS.

 Client side part of MeteorJS provides us very wide set of front-end technologies.
 It supports technologies like Angular,  React or created specially for MeteorJS needs, templates system called Blaze.

 # Conclusion

 MeteorJS is complex solution for web and mobile application (It support also Apache Cordova).
 Development is fast, because of fact using only one language on client and server.
 Communication based on WebSockets gives us real-time effect.
 This type of communication is specific and it should be used in specific situation, which requires it.
 Apart from this, I can definitely recommend this platform,  which can be confirmed by the fact of still growing count of applications and systems build with MeteorJS and big community around this solution.